-To claim transportation and travel expenses, the following conditions must be met:
+To claim transportation and travel expenses, all of the following conditions must be met:

-- substantially equivalent medical services were not available near your home; - you took a reasonably direct travelling route; and - it is reasonable, under the circumstances, for you to have travelled to that place to get those medical services.
+- Substantially equivalent medical services were not available near your home. - You took a reasonably direct travelling route. - It is reasonable, under the circumstances, for you to have travelled to that place to get those medical services.